codeloaf/pi-dash/README.md

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.
-If you fork this project, please consider updating the copyright notice in the `LICENSE` file.

 ## Contributing